 Blynk Libraries - for all the popular hardware platforms - enable communication with the server and process all the incoming and outcoming commands.

-Now imagine: every time you press a Button in the Blynk app, the message travels to space the Blynk Cloud, where it magically finds its way to your hardware.
+Now imagine: every time you press a Button in the Blynk app, the message travels to the Blynk Cloud, where it magically finds its way to your hardware.
 It works the same in the opposite direction and everything happens in a blynk of an eye.

 Features